vapor/docs/4.0/docs/fluent/authentication.md

 This extension adds `ModelUser` conformance to `User`.
 The first two properties specify which fields should be used for storing the username and password hash respectively.
 The `\` notation creates a key path to the fields that Fluent can use to access them.

-The last requirement is a method for verifying plaintext passwords sent in the basic authentication header.
+The last requirement is a method for verifying plaintext passwords sent in the Basic authentication header.
 Since we're using Bcrypt to hash the password during signup, we'll use Bcrypt to verify that the supplied password matches the stored password hash.

-Now that the `User` conforms to `ModelUser`, we can create an authenticator to protect the login route.
+Now that the `User` conforms to `ModelUser`, we can create a middleware from the authenticator to protect the login route.

 ```swift
 let passwordProtected = app.grouped(User.authenticator().middleware())